-Joe Sandbox Desktop supports all virtualization products, including VirtualBox and VMware ESX.
+Joe Sandbox Desktop supports all virtualization products, including VirtualBox, VMware Workstation and VMware ESXi.

 Yes, Joe Sandbox Desktop enalbes to analyze malware on native machines.
 Therefore you can use directly a PC or laptop from your company as an analysis target.

-Windows XP, Windows 7, Windows 7 x64, Windows 8, Windows 10 and Windows 10 x64 with a system language spoken in Europe (German, French, English etc).
+Windows 10 x64 and Windows 11 x64 with a system language spoken in Europe (German, French, English etc).

 Joe Sandbox Desktop runs on standard hardware with Linux as operating system (e.g. Ubuntu Server).
 For installation a single server is required.